 By rushing to lose body fat before summer, you may resort to unhealthy weight loss pills or other radical means that may come with long term health tradeoffs.
-By rushing to make $100,000 above all else, you may compromise on your morals, bend the rules and end up in legal trouble, or sacrifice long term sustainable growth for a quick buck that burns hot but dies fast.
+By rushing to make $100,000 above all else, you may compromise on your morals, bend the rules, and end up in legal trouble.
+Or, you could sacrifice long term sustainable growth for a quick buck that burns hot but dies fast.

 Instead of focusing on a concrete end goal, focus your attention and energy on the habits, practices, and routines that will facilitate your desired outcomes.
-There aren’t shortcuts in life.
-Just those that are willing to put in the work, consistently, and those who aren’t.
+There aren’t shortcuts in life—just those who are willing to consistently put in the work, and those who aren’t.

 Rather than 10% body fat by summertime, aim to lift weights 5 times per week, eat at a 500 calorie deficit, and do 2 days of HIIT.
 Whether you hit 10% body fat by summertime isn’t all that important.
 You’ve now set the foundation for a healthy habit that’s going to give you a killer physique long term, whether this summer or next.

 Rather than making $100,000 before the end of the year, focus on putting 10 hours every week into your side hustle.
 Focus on marketing, revenue generation, and recruitment, and see where you end up in 12 months.
 Best case, you’ll build a respectable brand that grows and exceeds your expectations.
 Worst case, you’ll learn business fundamentals that will position you well for your next entrepreneurial endeavor.